 An advertiser can place our html code on their website to read the Pinterest cookie stored in your browser (this code is called a ‘pixel’ or ‘tag’).
 If you’re signed in to Pinterest when you make a purchase on the advertiser’s website, the tag sends that information and your cookie to Pinterest.
 We’ll use that info to tell the advertiser how many purchases resulted from their ads shown on Pinterest.
 If the advertiser also passes us a transaction number that identifies your purchase, we can tell them about the ads that led to that purchase.

-We also share information with certain advertising services we let advertise on Pinterest, to help personalize ads for you and measure the ads’ effectiveness.
-Learn more about what we share and what choices you have.
+We also allow advertisers to use information about your off-Pinterest activity to help personalize ads for you on Pinterest.
+Learn more about personalized ads and what choices you have.

 - Ads performance reporting on Pinterest

 - Android permissions